 You can build a basic WordPress website in a few minutes if you use my recommended Wealthy Affiliate platform.
 But how do you turn it into an attractive, authority conversion-focused online business?
-That's where Thrive Themes and Plugins shine.
+That's where the Thrive Suite (previously Thrive Themes and Plugins) shines.

 To learn more about Thrive Themes and WordPress, please click HERE.